Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 How many Fire Temples are there in India?

 Parsis worship at the Fire Temple or Ayigari.
 In India, there are 150 Fire Temples.
-Some of the famous Fire Temples are Bahrot Caves (near Dahanu), Banaji Limji Agiary (Mumbai), Iranshah Atash Behram (udava), Maneckji Seth Agiary (Mumbai), Parsi Fire Temple (Secunderabad), etc.
+Some of the famous Fire Temples are Bahrot Caves (near Dahanu), Banaji Limji Agiary (Mumbai), Iranshah Atash Behram (Udava), Maneckji Seth Agiary (Mumbai), Parsi Fire Temple (Secunderabad), etc.

 What do you mean by Fire Temple?